MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

 When you start a new debugging session, use the debugger extension command, [**!analyze**](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/-analyze).
 In kernel mode, the **!analyze** command displays information about the most recent bug check.
 To display additional information to help identify the faulting driver, add option **-v** to the command at the **kd>** prompt: ```!analyze -v```

-In addition to **!analyze**, you can add the following debugger extensions at the **kd>** prompt to view information that is specific to Driver Verifier:
+In addition to **!analyze**, you can enter the following debugger extensions at the **kd>** prompt to view information that is specific to Driver Verifier:

 -   [**!verifier**](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/-verifier) dumps captured Driver Verifier statistics.
 Use **!verifier -?** to display all of the available options.